Explorer7656/CEO-finder/README.md

 Params.jpeg

-As you can see, the parameters are in a list with company_url and company_name being str.
+Inputting company name and mainpage url is done in line 17. parameters are in a list with company_url and company_name being str.

 output.jpeg

 The output format is CSV.
-Output path is inputted inside function "run_pipeline_and_output"
+Output path is inputted inside function "run_pipeline_and_output" in line